 Now, I’m going to be honest.
 I saw the ending scene of Train to Busan a while before I saw the entire movie, as I got curious about the hype while my roommate was watching it in our college dorm.
-So yeah, maybe that has something to do with the deflation I felt after watching it from the beginning.
+So yeah, perhaps that has something to do with the deflation I felt after watching it from the beginning.

 After getting to the end scene once again, as touching as it was, other than thinking about how creepy Seok-Woo’s smile was, I couldn’t help but feel underwhelmed.
 Maybe because the suspense wasn’t there from the beginning as I knew how things were going to end.
 Yeah, I’ll leave it to that.
 I’m sure that has a lot to do with it.

-But maybe two of the least likely candidates to survive the trip actually making it to the end had some deep symbolic meaning.
+It’s also feasible that two of the least likely candidates to survive the trip actually making it to the end had some deep symbolic meaning.
 Like, don’t judge a book by its cover or some other elementary school quote.

 Nevertheless, the point is I was not completely satisfied at the end.
-The inner movie director in me wanted them to come up with a sequel in which the daughter is grown up, and I don’t know, maybe trying to take down the selfish people who started the zombie invasion in the first place.
+The inner movie director in me wanted them to come up with a sequel in which the daughter is grown up, and I don’t know, trying to take down the selfish people who started the zombie invasion in the first place.

 Aside from all that, for anyone who loves good looking male leads, suspense, zombies, gore, and life lessons, this is the movie for you!

-What are your opinions on Train to Busan.
+What are your opinions on Train to Busan?
 Love it, hate it?
 Did you hope for an alternate editing like I did?
 Let me know in the comments section down below.

 Also, subscribe for more Asian Shows, Movies, Music & More!